Funarp/dns2socks/README.md

 # dns2socks
-This is a copy basic dns2sock source code for linux
+This is a copy of basic dns2sock source code for linux